 Activities, activities and more activities!

 With so many activities on offer, Tangalooma Island Resort has something for absolutely everyone!
 Whether you want educational activities, natural experiences, unique adventure and action, rest and relaxation or a bit of everything, you will be spoilt for choice.
-(Check out the full list of tours and activities here.)

 There are land-based activities such as sand tobogganing, island walks and tours and quad bike riding, and water-based activities including cruises, snorkelling, paddle boarding and kayaking.